Bog body: Iron Age

 Usually, the corpses were naked, sometimes with some items of clothing with them, particularly headgear.
 The clothing is believed to have decomposed while in the bog for so long.
 In a number of cases, twigs, sticks or stones were placed on top of the body, sometimes in a cross formation, and at other times, forked sticks had been driven into the peat to hold the corpse down.
-According to the archaeologist P.V.
-Glob, "this probably indicates the wish to pin the dead man firmly into the bog."
+According to the archaeologist P. V. Glob, "this probably indicates the wish to pin the dead man firmly into the bog".
 Some bodies show signs of torture, such as Old Croghan Man, who had deep cuts beneath his nipples.

 Some bog bodies, such as Tollund Man from Denmark, have been found with the rope used to strangle them still around their necks.
-Similarly to Tollund Man, Yde Girl, who was found in the Netherlands and was approximately 16 years old at her time of death, has a woolen rope with a sliding knot still tied around her neck.
+Similarly to Tollund Man, Yde Girl, who was found in the Netherlands and was approximately 16 years old at her time of death, has a woollen rope with a sliding knot still tied around her neck.
 Yde Girl's remains showed evidence indicating that she had sustained trauma prior to her death.
 Aside from the rope preserved around her neck indicating strangulation, near her left clavicle there are marks indicating that she was also subjected to sharp force trauma.
 Yde Girl, and other bog bodies in Ireland, had the hair on one side of their heads closely cropped, although this could be due to one side of their head being exposed to oxygen for a longer period of time than the other.
 Some of the bog bodies seem consistently to have been members of the upper class: their fingernails are manicured, and tests on hair protein routinely record good nutrition.
-Strabo records that the Celts practiced auguries on the entrails of human victims: on some bog bodies, such as the Weerdinge Men found in the northern Netherlands, the entrails have been partly drawn out through incisions.
+Strabo records that the Celts practised auguries on the entrails of human victims: on some bog bodies, such as the Weerdinge Men found in the northern Netherlands, the entrails have been partly drawn out through incisions.